6 Simple Content Styling Tricks That Increase CTR and Conversions

 2. Add colored boxes to emphasize the valuable information

-The old fashioned text articles have to turn into appealing and well structured visual articles if they want to survive in this new web era.[/box]
+The old-fashioned text article has to turn into an appealing, well-structured visual article if it wants to survive in this new web era.

 3. Customize your Anchor Texts for better CTR

-If you want to go the extra mile, look for some custom CSS tricks on codepen.io
+If you want to go the extra mile, look for some custom CSS tricks on codepen.io.

 4. Use ‘Hotspot Images’ instead of your regular images